Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 C2 = 0

-So, all the noise ends up clustering on the first conductor only and backs the signal up.
+So, all the noise clusters on the first conductor only and backs the signal up.
 And since there’s only one conductor, you can’t transmit the signal proportionally either.
 Eventually, all the inferences cause continuous disturbances as they have nowhere to go.

 On the other hand, for a balanced connection,